grafi-tt/sayhisort/README.md

 * https://github.com/aphitorite/Logsort

   Quicksort with stable partitioning, which is empirically very fast.
 Its partitioning algorithm, which interprets sequences' arrangement as tag bits, is very elegant.
-While it has O(N^2) worst-case time complexity and requires a buffer to hold log2(N) items, arguably there's room of improvements.
+While it has O(N^2) worst-case time complexity and requires a buffer to hold log2(N) items, arguably there's room of further improvement.

 ## Algorithm detail